George Michael: My Hero

 We are divided, between those who are easily swayed by the mob mentality (Chrrriiiistmas they scream, eggnog drunk), and those who deem this season a massive waste of time and money.

 I see from the death-stares I receive when I’m being a bit too Christmassy, that the hate is strong at this time of year.
-I get it.
-In the spirit of goodwill, let’s be real.
 For some, family gatherings are Dante’s tenth circle of Hell.
 Rituals can be claustrophobic rather than comforting.
 People fall out.
 Everyone is exhausted.
-The magic is missing.
+If this is you, maybe you need a Christmas hero.
+Someone to remind you the world is actually secretly great, sometimes.
+I don’t mean Jesus (although he is a great lad).
+I mean our other Christmas hero.
+It’s George Michael, ofcourse.

 George Michael: the Man Behind the Wham!

 He dealt with it in style, and gave a great big F U to the haters.
-He also said in interviews that he doubted his fans really gave a hoot about it, and I think he was right, and I give him props for knowing it.
+He also said in interviews that he doubted his fans really gave a hoot about it, and I think he was absolutely right, and I give him props for knowing it.

 When you need a quick break from tinsel and arguments, say around 8pm on Christmas Day, I recommend listening to the George Michael episode of BBC Radio Four’s Desert Island Discs, from 2007.
 His company is charming – articulate, caring, no-nonsense, honest, thoughtful.
 For his desert island luxury item, he chose short stories by Doris Lessing (another brutally honest type), and ran away with my heart.